bevyengine/rfcs/rfcs/45-stageless.md

 ### Fixed timestep

-A **fixed timestep** advances a fixed number of times each second.
+One built-in example of this pattern is a **fixed timestep**, which advances a fixed number of times each second.

-It's implemented as an exclusive system that runs a schedule zero or more times in a row (depending on how long the previous app update took to complete).
+This is implemented as an exclusive system that runs a schedule zero or more times in a row (depending on how long the previous app update took to complete).
 When you supply a constant delta time value (the literal fixed timestep) inside the encapsulated systems, the result is consistent and repeatable behavior regardless of framerate (or even the presence of a GPU).

 ```rust